 - No information about the custodian

-By now, you should have an idea about the leading P2P crypto lending sites.
+By now, you should have an idea about the best bitcoin lending platforms.
 But before you invest, you should be aware of the risks when it comes to crypto lending.

 Is Crypto Lending Safe?